 If you have a general idea of where a property lies, then you can very easily find its ownership details and contact information.

-In fact, even if you don’t have any information on prospective property and simply want to build a list of entirely new prospects, you can do that as well– but more on that later.
+In fact, even if you don’t have any information on prospective property and simply want to build a list of entirely new prospects, you can do that as well (read more on that here).

-Whether you’re looking for a multi family property, a rural land parcel, an office building in a dense city, or any other commercial asset in the U.S., it only takes a few minutes to find a property owner and their contact information when using Reonomy.
-All it takes is a general property search.
+Whether you’re looking for a multi family property, a rural land parcel, an office building in a dense city, or any other commercial asset in the U.S., alls it takes is a quick discovery search using the information you do know.

 If you know where a property lies, you can simply use Reonomy’s integrated map tool to free-roam and literally zoom in on your target property.